I don’t see a deduction that I should have

 How do I make changes if I already submitted my return for review?

-Once the review process is done, go back to the File Taxes tab and you'll see a page stating that your return has passed our audit risk review.
+When the review is finished, you'll return to the File Taxes tab, where you'll see a confirmation that your return has passed the audit risk review.

 Simply click on Next, and it will take you to a page showing your tax file summary.
 You can edit your return by clicking on Edit at the right side of your tax info.